AG7GN/networking/hamwan-arden-home-README.md

 		set service dhcp-server shared-network-name HOME_LAN subnet 192.168.73.0/24 domain-name home.lan
 		commit;save

 1. We'll configure the ER-X to be a forwarding DNS server for your Home LAN.
 We will set up the ER-X DNS to forward requests to Internet servers and then configure certain DNS settings.
-Ubiquiti router use the open source `dnsmasq` forwarding DNS server.
+Ubiquiti routers use the open source `dnsmasq` forwarding DNS server.
 See the [`dnsmasq` documentation](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) for a description of what these parameters do.

 	Note the lines below that contain `...domain=home.lan...`.
 That establishes a DNS 'zone' for your home network, so your devices at home will have names like `mypc.home.lan` and `iphone.home.lan` when they connect to your home network.
 You can change `home.lan` to something else if desired.
 The `name-server` IP addresses are servers at [Cloud Flare](https://www.cloudflare.com), a provider of reliable Internet DNS services.

 	Enter these commands in the CLI: